I wrote an earlier post where I talked about going beyond painting like Bob Ross that really pissed off a guy on my email list.

 I was trying to get people to break through their self doubt that they can’t go beyond that way of painting.

 I know for a fact that people can do it – especially with the right instruction.
 You know how I know that?
-Because I did myself!
+Because I did it myself!

 If you equate those “happy little landscape” type paintings with the greatest traditional landscape painters…